On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Introduction

-The main point here comes from the fact that the drift $F$ is only supposed to belong to the space $\mathbb{L}^r([0,T],\bB_{p,q}^{-1+\gamma}(\R^d,\R^d))$, where $\bB_{p,q}^{-1+\gamma}(\R^d,\R^d)$ denotes a Besov space (see Section 2.6.4 of \cite{trie:83} and Section \ref{SEC_BESOV} below).
 The parameters $(p,q,\gamma,r)$ s.t. $1/2<\gamma<1$, $p,q,r\ge 1$ will have to satisfy some constraints to be specified later on in order to give a meaning to \eqref{SDE}.
 Importantly, assuming the parameter $\gamma$ to be strictly less than $1$ implies that $F$ can even not be a function, but just a distribution, so that it is not clear that the integral part in \eqref{SDE} has any meaning, at least as this.
-This is the reason why, at this stage, we talk about ``\emph{formal} $d$-dimensional stable SDE''.
+This is the reason why, at this stage, we talk about ``\emph{formal} $d$-dimensional stable SDE'' or ``\emph{formal} SDE \eqref{SDE}''.
 There are many approaches to tackle such a problem which mainly depend on the choice of the parameters $p,q,\gamma,r,\alpha$ and the dimension $d$.
 Let us now try to review some of them.\\

 \emph{The Brownian setting: $\alpha=2$.} There already exists a rather large literature about singular/distributional SDEs of type \eqref{SDE}.
 Let us first mention the work by Bass and Chen \cite{bass_stochastic_2001} who derived in the Brownian scalar case the strong well-posedness of \eqref{SDE} when the drift writes (still formally) as $F(t,x)=F(x)=aa'(x)$, for a spatial function $a$ being $\beta$-H\"older continuous with $\beta>1/2 $ and for a multiplicative noise associated with $a^2$, i.e. the additive noise $\mathcal W_t$ in \eqref{SDE} must be replaced by $\int_0^t a(X_s) d\mathcal W_s$.
 The key point in this setting is that the underlying generator associated with the SDE writes as $L= (1/2) \partial_x \big(a^2 \partial_x \big) $.
 From this specific divergence form structure, the authors manage to use the theory of Dirichlet forms of Fukushima \textit{et al.} (see \cite{fuku:oshi:take:10}) to give a proper meaning to \eqref{SDE}.
 Importantly, the formal integral corresponding to the drift has to be understood as a Dirichlet process.
 Also, in the particular case where the distributional derivative of $a$ is a signed Radon measure, the authors give an explicit expression of the drift of the SDE in terms of the local time (see Theorem 3.6 therein).
 In the multi-dimensional Brownian case, Bass and Chen have also established weak well-posedness of SDE of type \eqref{SDE} when the homogeneous drift belongs to the Kato class, see \cite{bass:chen:03}.